 Rezoning transitional areas between the service core and surrounding social neighborhoods as mixed use would also enable property owners to repurpose the upper stories of underutilized office buildings as residential use.
 Introducing housing to North Troy will provide attractive housing options for rising professionals as well as active seniors.

 Location

-East side of Northfield Parkway and vacant lot on corner of Crooks Road and Long Lake Road.
+East side of Northfield Parkway.

 Uses